 A Student Support Plan is devised for students with Special Education needs.
-All students involved in SEN support will have a tailored learning plan, with students with resource teaching hours or more complex needs having a more detailed Student Support Plan.
+All students involved in SEN support will have a learning plan devised by their learning support teacher, with students with more complex needs having a more detailed Student Support Plan.